gdpraid/GDPR-Claim-Templates/Deliver-my-data-then-erase-what-you-do-not-need.md

 I also ask that you advise which data has not been deleted to maintain my customer account, continue providing me with services or comply with relevant laws, so that I may complain or ask for correction of said data, if what you decide to keep seems excessive.

 I ask that you send me the information in a secure manner so that this request does not lead to further consequences in regards to my personal information.
-If I do not receive a reply within one month, as specified in Article 12, I will consider filing a complaint with the DPA.
+In accordance with Article 12, I expect a response to my request without undue delay and in any event within one month of receipt.

+I look forward to receiving your reply.

 Best regards,